Assassin’s Creed II

 The Americas Collection

-If you keep track the Americas collection has 2 of the top 5 games of the series and yet I would not recommend its purchase.
+If you keep track the Americas collection has 2 of the best games of the series and yet I would not recommend its purchase.
 Why?
 Well, first of it’s only available on on last gen consoles and Liberation HD is not on a disc; it’s a download voucher that is notoriously known for having non-working codes.

 The Ezio Collection

-Unlike the Americas collection, I would 100% recommend the Ezio collection which not only includes the best game of the series but its two outstanding sequels; just because Brotherhood and Revelations aren’t in the top 5, doesn’t mean they are bad in anyways; quite the opposite that are great and improve on many aspects of the first game featuring Ezio but aren’t as important leap forwards for the series as some of the other titles.
+Unlike the Americas collection, I would 100% recommend the Ezio collection which not only includes the best game of the series but its two outstanding sequels; just because Brotherhood and Revelations aren’t in the top 5, doesn’t mean they are bad in anyways; quite the opposite they are great and improve on many aspects of the first game featuring Ezio but aren’t as important leap forwards for the series as some of the other titles.

 Assassin’s Creed Syndicate